ArkBog/drumkit/README.md

 - "H" - Ride,
 - "J" - Snare,
 - "K" - Tom,
-- "L" - Tink.
+- "L" - Tink,
+- "Backspace" - Undo,
+- "Delete" - Clear all.

 The top display shows a history of key presses.
+The application saves the history of plays.
 Application is responsive to 375px.
+The application has two modes - dark and light.
+The default is dark mode.
 ![Example screenshot](./screenshots/1.png)